Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ## Other Experiments & Codes
 Code for auxiliary experiments are uploaded in the `experiments/` directory.
+Note that the variable name used in these experiments are slightly different from the synthetic data.

 * revcls: Section 5.1, date_cls and date_rev results
 * training-length: Section 5.4, effects on training length
 * corrupted-data: Section 6, way to leverage existing data